mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 #### Control Plane

 Three control plane instances will be created.
-The instances is created using Compute Pool, which will automatically inherit the same configuration and add to the desired listeners: API and MCS.
+The instances is created using [Instance Pool](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/creatinginstancepool.htm), which will automatically inherit the same configuration and attach to the required listeners: API and MCS.

-- Creating the Instance Configuration required by Instance Pool:
+- Creating the instance configuration required by the instance pool:

 ```sh
 INSTANCE_CONFIG_CONTROLPLANE="${CLUSTER_NAME}-controlplane"